Saturday, 10 January 2009

 - TECS border crossing and entry/exit logs (These include entries and exits by air, rail, bus, car, and foot, although not always all of them -- I don't know why.
 Some of mine go back to 1992, but I've seen some older entries in other people's files.)

-- An "accounting of disclosures" listing which other government agencies or third parties CBP has "shared" your records with (This is required by the Privacy Act, but nobody I know of has received such an accounting of disclosures of their travel records.)
+- An "accounting of disclosures" listing which other government agencies or third parties CBP has "shared" your records with (This is required by the Privacy Act, but nobody I know of has received such an accounting of disclosures of their travel records.
+It's unclear whether no access logs are maintained, or they are maintained but have been withheld.)

 (Continue reading for instructions, details, and similar forms to request your travel records from airlines, travel agencies, tour operators, and other travel companies as well as the government.
 See additional information here for additional rights you have if you travelled to, from, or via the European Union, on an airline based in the EU, or made reservations or bought your tickets through a travel agency, tour operator, or airline office in the EU.)